lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

             object: undefined (1.3.6.1.4.1.311.2.1.11)

 The `authenticode_reader.py <https://github.com/lief-project/LIEF/blob/main/api/python/examples/authenticode/authenticode_reader.py>`_
-script located in the `examples/ <https://github.com/lief-project/LIEF/tree/main/examples/python/authenticode>`_ directory can also be used to inspect the signature:
+script in the `examples/ <https://github.com/lief-project/LIEF/tree/main/examples/python/authenticode>`_ directory can also be used to inspect the signature:

 .. code-block:: console